sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/04-security-hardening.md

 The following hardening measures are planned for later phases of the lab:

-- **Fine-Grained Password Policies (PSOs)** — Stricter password policies for the `Admin Accounts` OU (e.g., 16-character minimum, 60-day rotation) using Active Directory Fine-Grained Password Policies.
+- **Fine-Grained Password Policies (PSOs):** Stricter password policies for the `Admin Accounts` OU (e.g., 16-character minimum, 60-day rotation) using Active Directory Fine-Grained Password Policies.
-- **Endpoint Detection & Response** — Windows Defender alerts from the endpoints ingested by Wazuh to extend coverage beyond Windows audit events into endpoint threat detection.
+- **Endpoint Detection & Response:** Windows Defender alerts from the endpoints ingested by Wazuh to extend coverage beyond Windows audit events into endpoint threat detection.

 ---